 6 Convenient Day Trips From Prague By Train

-One of the things that makes Prague such a fantastic long-stay city on a Eurail trip is its proximity to several great destinations just a short train ride away.
+One of the things that makes Prague such a fantastic long-stay city on an Interrail trip is its proximity to several great destinations just a short train ride away.
 Sure, there is enough in the capital to keep you busy for weeks, but there is more to the Czech Republic than Prague alone.
 If you have a few extra days to spare, consider taking one of these easy day trips from Prague by train.

 1. Český Krumlov